bitextor/bitextor/README.md

 ```
 ## Run

 To run Bitextor use the main script `bitextor.sh`.
-In general, this script will take two parameters:
+In general, this script takes two parameters:
 ```bash
 bitextor.sh -s <CONFIGFILE> [-j <NUMJOBS>]
 ```